 - 1. Make sure you have connected the sound input device (e.g. microphone) to the computer. - 2.
 To record the audio, click the Start Recording button . - 3.
 To stop recording audio, click the Stop Recording button .
 300 Recording.

-Be sure to save the recorded audio file upon completion.
+Be sure to save the recorded audio file upon completion (by default, the recorded audio is saved as a WMA file).

 B. Playing the Recorded Sound: